-The Health Policy Data Science Lab is an informal group of interdisciplinary researchers focused on developing and using quantitative methods to solve problems in health policy with big data.
+The Health Policy Data Science Lab is a group of interdisciplinary researchers led by Laura Hatfield and Sherri Rose focused on developing and using quantitative methods to solve problems in health policy with big data.
 Unique in its approach to data science, the Lab comprises scientists with varied statistical viewpoints, including frequentist and Bayesian, as well as both nonparametric and parametric modeling choices.

 Similarly, our scientific areas of interest are broad, spanning trade-offs for multiple health outcomes, causal inference, methods for multiple data sources, computational health economics, comparative effectiveness research, and payment reform impact evaluation.

 What unites the Lab is an emphasis on a priori-specified transparent methodological choices, sound statistical decision making, data-motivated methodology development in the area of health policy, and effective presentation of results.
-Check out our recent interview on Simply Statistics to read more about current projects and the Lab.
-See also "Big Data and the Future" and "Statisticians' Place in Big Data."
+Check out our interview on Simply Statistics or videos of recent talks and interviews.

 HMS Postdoctoral Position: The Dean's Postdoctoral Fellowship at Harvard Medical School has rolling applications.